-A workflow review and approval process is essential to maintain transparency regarding the status of each article and ensure that each content piece has zero errors at the time of publishing.
-A well-reviewed manual is important to gain employees’ confidence and make them use the information provided without hesitation.
+A workflow review process is essential to maintain transparency regarding the status of each article and ensure that each content piece has zero errors at the time of publishing.
+A well-reviewed manual is essential to gain employees’ confidence and make them use the information without hesitation.

 Modern operations manual tools come with a built-in workflow review feature that allows you to set a status for each article and ask for reviews or suggestions from other teams.